a-burigana/delphic_asp/README.md

 An ASP implementation of the *DELPHIC* framework for Epistemic Planning.

+## Installation

+We made the installation of *DELPHIC* easy by using the *Conda* package management system.
+If you don't have *Conda* installed in your machine, please follow this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

+To install *DELPHIC*, move to the *DELPHIC* directory in your terminal and simply run the following command:

+    conda env create -f delphic.yml

+All dependencies needed for the installation are specified in the YAML file `delphic.yml`.
+Before running *DELPHIC*, you only need to activate its Conda environment with the following command:

+    conda activate delphic

 ## Usage

 We have implemented a Python script to use *DELPHIC* more practically from the command line.
 After showing its basic usage, we show the equivalent way of running the ASP programs by directly using *clingo* from the command line.

 ### Using *DELPHIC* via Python